 I resonate with Mark 10:45, “For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.”
 This is the book’s overall theme of Jesus serving others.
 According to philosopher and Christian apologist Douglas Groothius what ties value to a person is the principle of servanthood, “We value what we freely serve.”

 Counter to the advice from my pastor who said (I think tongue in cheek?) not to share the following publicly, I have a personal interpretation, some would call it trajectory hermeneutics, about Peter’s denial of Jesus during the trial before He went to the cross.
 Indulgence is begged of the reader to my idiosyncrasy without the benefit of knowing the original grammatical syntax of the verse as I suggest this notion.
-I wonder if Peter denied Jesus because he interpreted what Jesus said as a command (the prophetic statement of what Peter was going to do).
+I speculate though that Peter denied Jesus because he interpreted what Jesus said as a command (the prophetic statement of what Peter was going to do).
 In Mark 14:30, Jesus foretold Peter that he would deny Christ (following His arrest) three times, stating the apostle would disown Him when the rooster had crowed the next morning.
 During the actual event, while Jesus was taken through the courtyard by the guards during his trial, Jesus turned to look at Peter after the predicted denial happened.
 Peter made eye contact with Jesus, then, in remorse, turned away and cried bitterly.
 This is the repentance of Peter.
 It is a stark contrast to Judas who was not remorseful enough to repent of his betrayal to Jesus and instead killed himself.
 Along with Jesus’s foretelling of Peter’s denial, He told His disciples they all would fall away.
 The others initially (except for John) scattered to distance themselves from Jesus and the crucifixion.
 My outlier premise is Peter made the denials because Jesus didn’t just predict it but was actually telling him to do it.
 I do not think Peter wanted to deny Him, based on his subsequent remorse and shame.
 But by him doing so, it was a turning point in obedience to Christ in Peter’s life that Jesus knew he must go through.
 Also, it probably saved Peter from persecution at that moment when he made the denial.
-Peter’s spontaneity, saying and doing what he wanted to do is legend.
+Peter’s spontaneity, saying and doing what he wanted to do is legendary.
 My view here is not a traditional (nor acceptable) one about Peter’s denial, however, what I draw from this is that Jesus asks us to do things when we don’t want to, to ensure our growth.
 In Luke 22:31-32, Jesus said Satan demanded to have Peter so he might sift him, but that Jesus was praying and his faith would not fail.
 Peter wept bitterly afterward and repented, unlike Judas.

 In her book, The Listener by Taylor Caldwell (one of many biblical historical fictions she wrote) reminds who and why Jesus came to earth.
 Published in 1960, the book tells a story about fifteen people from various backgrounds and situations.
 Each person goes into this specific public building to talk with someone called “the Listener.”
 Spoiler alert: as each scenario unfolds and the person realizes the empathic listener experienced the same human dilemma and emotion as was related.